stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-the-us-government-stole-the-black-hills-.md

-“Our lifetime is shorter than the life of a forest,” says Zimmerman.
-“It’s spoken of as a renewable resource, but it’s such a long-term thing that in some ways, it’s not.”&nbsp;
+“Our lifetime is shorter than the life of a forest,” said Zimmerman.
+“It’s spoken of as a renewable resource, but it’s such a long-term thing that in some ways, it’s not.”
 This story was originally published by Grist with the headline The US government stole the Black Hills.
 Now it’s clear-cutting them. on May 21, 2025.